FNNDSC/fnndsc/js/rev/README.md

 In `src/rev-app.html`:

 - `demoPrefix` This parameter is used to define the name of the file containing all the data.
-  Default : library-anon
+  Default : `library-anon`
-- `description.json` It should follow the --studyJSON parameter of pfdicom-rev. Change the end of this line:
+- `description.json` It should follow the --studyJSON parameter of `pfdicom-rev`.
+Change the end of this line:
 ```bash
 const testURL = `${this.demoPrefix}/${target}/description.json`
 ```